‘Is it worse than racism?’ Michail Antonio defends teammate Kurt Zouma

-‘Is it worse than racism?’
-Michail Antonio defends teammate Kurt Zouma after calls for West Ham to sack him
+‘Is it worse than racism?’: Michail Antonio defends teammate Kurt Zouma after cat video outrage

 Antonio condemned Zouma’s actions but said calls for the defender to lose his job as a West Ham United player were disproportionate when compared to the punishments for players guilty of racist abuse